simonnordberg/simonnordberg.github.io/resume.md

   </div>
   <div class="grid-item">
     <div class="summary">
-      <h2>Professional aspirations</h2>
+      <h2>What I do</h2>
       <p>
-        I'm an expert generalist and problem-solver who has spent 20+ years building products, leading teams, and starting companies.
-I thrive in leadership roles that blend strategy and execution, whether that's setting technical direction for a company, architecting solutions, or jumping into the code when needed.
+        Expert generalist with 20+ years building products from engineering and product perspectives.
+I've scaled platform
+        organizations at Spotify, operated as CTO at Urb-it, and co-founded multiple companies.
+I stay close to technical
+        decisions rather than managing from a distance, believe in incremental improvement over rewrites, and care about how all
+        the pieces connect: vision, strategy, execution, and the people who make it happen.
       </p>
       <p>
         Outside of work, I trail run ultras, mountain bike, ski downhill, brew beer, and read non-fiction obsessively.